nephio-project/docs/content/en/docs/guides/install-guides/install-on-byoc.md

 ### Nephio WebUI Authentication and Authorization

 In the default configuration, the Nephio WebUI **is wide open with no authentication**.
-The webui itself authenticates to the cluster using a static service account, which is bound to the cluster admin role.
-Any user accessing the webui is **acting as a cluster admin**.
+The WebUI itself authenticates to the cluster using a static service account, which is bound to the cluster admin role.
+Any user accessing the WebUI is **acting as a cluster admin**.

 This configuration is designed for **testing and development only**.
 You must not use this configuration in any other situation, and even for testing and